Showing posts with label calligraphy. Show all posts

 Unfortunately, experts in these interesting fields also comment on a subject they have not studied ‒ because it is not interesting enough - and write almost nothing but nonsense about it.

 The field of printed editions of the Qur'an needs to be cleaned up.
 And that is what I want to do here.
 Many German Orientalists refer to the official Egyptian edition of 1924/5 as "the standard Qur'an", others call it "Azhar Qur'an".
 Some call it "THE Cairo Edition/CE" ‒ utter nonsense.
 Many false ideas circulate about the King Fuʾād edition, the Giza Qur'an, the Egyptian Survey Authority print (المصحف الشريف لطبعة مصلحة المساحة المصرية), the 12-liner (مصحف 12 سطر).
 Some believe they are looking at a manuscript, Andreas Ismail Mohr and Prof. Dr. Murks call it "type printing".
-Yet the epilogue ‒ from 1926 even more clearly than the first one (1924/5) ‒ makes everything clear: The book written by Egypt's šaiḫ al-maqāriʾ Muḥammad ibn ʿAlī ibn Ḫalaf al-Ḥusainī al-Mālikī aṣ-Ṣaʿīdī al-Ḥaddād (1282/1865-1357/ 22.1.
+Yet the epilogue ‒ from 1925 small (Būlāq) edition even more clearly than the first, large one (Giza 1924) ‒ makes everything clear: The fair copy written by Egypt's šaiḫ al-maqāriʾ Muḥammad ibn ʿAlī ibn Ḫalaf al-Ḥusainī al-Mālikī aṣ-Ṣaʿīdī al-Ḥaddād (1282/1865-1357/ 22.1.
 1939) ‒ not to be confused with the calligrapher Muḥammad ibn Saʿd ibn Ibrāhīm al-Ḥaddād (1919-2011) ‒ was set in Būlāq with five tiers per line (pause signs; fatḥa, damma, sukūn; letters [for baseline hamza including the vowel sign]; kasra; spacing).

-added later: If you want to see/understand what was made "between Būlāq and Giza"/between type setting and printing" have a look at the Hyderabad print of 1938: they used the same sorts/metal types but not not "lift" kasra, resulting in a less clear lines.
+added later: If you want to see/understand what was made "between Būlāq and Giza"/between type setting and printing" have a look at the Hyderabad print of 1938: they used the Monotype sorts/metal types (copied from the 1906 Būlāq sorts) but did not "lift" kasra, resulting in less clear lines (and more space for each line).

 for the latestest on the King Fuʾād Edition